 The council's pay arrangements and terms and conditions play a key role in enabling the council to fully realise its objectives and ensuring the workforce is 'fit for purpose'.
 The council is committed to fair and equitable pay and benefits arrangements to maintain a flexible, talented and performance focused workforce.
-The council published its Gender Pay Gap Report on 12 March 2020.
-This revealed that the overall mean gender pay gap based on data taken from the HR databases on 31 March 2019 was 7.2% and the median gender pay gap was 6.8%.
-The requirement to publish pay gap reports was relaxed due to the pandemic, therefore it has not been possible to obtain accurate information on how the council's pay gap compares with that for local government.
+The council published its Gender Pay Gap Report on 15 March 2021.
+This revealed that the overall mean gender pay gap based on data taken from the HR databases on 31 March 2020 was 5.7% and the median gender pay gap was 6.8%.